 Serious injuries can occur where building work is undertaken.
 The School takes reasonable steps to ensure that building contractors do not place pupils or employees at risk from their activities.
-This requires management control of any building work undertaken.
-The School provides checklists and a sheet outlining basic rules for contractors to follow.
+This requires management control of any building work undertaken, and risk assessments and method statements are requested in advance of works taking place.
+The School provides an induction to contractors, outlining basic expectations and rules for contractors to follow when on site.